Laszlo Moholy-Nagy, A Proto-Conceptulist and a Bauhaus Star

 Breaking The Media Borders

 The upcoming exhibition is curated by the artist’s grandson Daniel Hug, whose intention is to underline the crucial impact Moholy-Nagy made on the art history of the 20th century.
-Namely, his practice cannot be categorized since he constantly shifted between disciplines, but it can be said that photography and film are the most dominant media; the artist was enchanted with the culture of light, a concept thoroughly explored in his extensive writings.
+Namely, his practice cannot be categorized since he constantly shifted between disciplines, but it can be said that photography and film are the most dominant media; the Hungarian artist was enchanted with the culture of light, a new concept thoroughly explored in his extensive writings.

 Moholy-Nagy’s interest in optics, light, movement and space-time concepts led him to produce the first kinetic sculpture called Light Prop for an Electric Stage in 1930, a replica of which will be displayed in the exhibition.
 This peculiar device reflects his experimental approach based on the integration of art and design with science and technology and was used for producing visual effects for a film called Ein Lichtspeiel schwarz weiss grau (A Lightplay black white gray).
 This film features the machine’s dynamic movement in close-up, and an array of abstract surfaces, reflections, and dramatic shadows.